Skip to Content

 The Takeaway

 Hot oil treatment consists mainly of one or more natural oils.
-Deep conditioning products, on the other hand, include a wide variety of humectants and emollients.
+On the other hand, deep conditioning products include a wide variety of humectants and emollients.
 Both can share a few ingredients, like olive oil or coconut oil.

 5. Temperature